Full-Stack Developer

 On the polished, responsive front-end side, I rely on React, accessibility and Core Web Vitals.
 Working as a Full-Stack Developer at Twilio, I polished onboarding into an accessible React app and cut Largest Contentful Paint from 3.4s to 1.9s.
 Alongside that, I set up the visual-regression tests the front-end team now runs on every pull request.

 5I would love the chance to walk you through all of this in an interview and explain why I am the right fit.
-I would be glad to jump in, help your team ship, and keep growing with it.
+I would be glad to get to work, help your team ship, and keep growing with it.

 Thanks for taking the time, and I hope we can talk soon.